informalsystems/multisig/README.md

 High Priority

 - add denoms to chains and have `generate` validate txs are using correct denoms
+- `generate` should require confirmation when pushing a new file if there is already data there
+- add multisig threshold to the config and ensure theres enough signatures before broadcasting
+- convenience commands to generate voting and reward withdrawal txs
 - `generate` should include a description that can be displayed in the `list` so signers know what each tx is doing
 - `broadcast` should log the tx once its complete (maybe a log file in each top level chain directory?) - should include the key, tx id, and the description